Sadiat360/arewa-front-end/README.md

 ### Usage
  The goal is to develop a web app that:
 1. Allows users to easily search for beauty products, filter results, and view product reviews and ratings.
-2. Enables customers to add/remove products from their cart and securely checkout.
+2. Enables users to add/remove products from their cart and securely checkout.
 3. Provides price comparison features and recommends similar products.

 ## Features

-- As a user, i want   a beauty product website that has---search bar or filter
+- As a user i want   a beauty product website that has---search bar or filter
 - As s user i  want to be able to read product views------product reviews/ratinsg.
 - As a user i want to add product to cart and checkout or remove product------add item/delete item
 - As a user i want to check Price Comparison  -----recommended product?